mozilla-services/heka/docs/source/configuration.rst

     the last known position, this flag will determine whether hekad will force the seek position to be 0 or the end of file.
 By default, hekad will resume reading from the start of file.
+.. versionchanged:: 0.4
+- decoder (string):
+    Decoder name used to transform the log into a structured hekad message.
+    If no decoder is specified the log data is placed in the Heka message payload.
+The value is always set to ProtobufDecoder for the message.proto parser regardless of what is specified.
+.. versionadded:: 0.4
 - parser_type (string):
     - token - splits the log on a byte delimiter (default).
     - regexp - splits the log on a regexp delimiter.